-As a survey-taker, you might occasionally experience a “drought” in the number of online surveys you’re invited to complete.
-Perhaps you’ve come across a situation where you’re at your computer, geared up and ready to take some surveys, only to realize you have only a handful of e-mail invitations sitting in your inbox, or worse yet, see no surveys at all.
+As a survey taker, you might occasionally experience a “drought” in the number of online surveys you’re invited to complete.
+Perhaps you’ve come across a situation where you’re at your computer, geared up and ready to take some surveys, only to realize you have only a handful of e-mail invitations sitting in your inbox, or worse yet, no surveys at all.

-There are a number of reasons for why you may experience a slowdown in surveys, but there things you can do to combat this to ensure you are always receiving as many survey invitations as possible.
+There are a number of reasons why you may experience not getting any surveys, but there things you can do to combat this to ensure you are always receiving as many survey invitations as possible.